MainHub-Code/Download-And-Play-Music-C/README.md

 # Download-And-Play-Music-C

-In this C program a just make something to learn coding C and how to use git with github and push files / folders and do anything i want.
-This C code is only for play music that i have push them in Library/Music only.
-It check's if the Library is available if it is. kt available than you have to download the Library or you can make a folder could Library/Music/ and then make all the songs that you what and check for the name rename them to my Library music
+In this C program I just make something to learn C language and how to use git with github and push files / folders.
+This C code is to play music that i have push them in Library/Music only.
+It check's if the Library is available if it is not available than you have to download the Library or you can make a folder could Library/Music/ and then make all the songs that you what and check for the name rename them to my Library musics name.